 New technologies are moving rapidly, and they are very powerful.
 That means our approach to ethics has to move equally rapidly and be effective.
 We need to walk the walk, not just talk.

 Since Asimov’s 3 Laws of Robots, there have been hundreds of ethical guidelines developed by well-meaning groups and global initiatives.
 I’ve been part of some of those initiatives and want to bring you the signal in the noise.
-Join my free session at Arm DevSummit on Tuesday, October 6 and hear me discuss my Five Laws of Robotics, based on many inputs but in particular the EPSRC Principles of Robotics, from UK experts Alan Winfield, Joanna Bryson and more.
+Watch my session from Arm DevSummit and hear me discuss my Five Laws of Robotics, based on many inputs but in particular the EPSRC Principles of Robotics, from UK experts Alan Winfield, Joanna Bryson and more.

-I’ll also be chairing a session with the Arm Gen 2Z ambassadors on Thursday, October 8.
-Join the 4IR: Designing an Ethical Future for the Next Generation session and hear how these optimistic architects of tomorrow hope to influence next-generation technologies.
+Watch the session 4IR: Designing an Ethical Future for the Next Generation and hear how the Arm Gen 2Z ambassadors hope to influence next-generation technologies.